sportai/sportai_site/_posts/2021-06-23-How-to-prepare-for-the-Fantasy-Football-draft.md

 date: [2021-06-24] [09:00:00] -0400
 categories: [fantasy football]
 ---
-# How to prepare for the Fantasy Football draft
+# How to prepare for the Fantasy Football draft with SportAI
 ![Header Image]({{site.baseurl}}/assets/images-posts/sportai-nfl-bw.png)

 With Fantasy Football season right around the corner, there’s a lot you can do to prepare for a killer draft.
 The team at SportAI has compiled a list of things you should keep an eye out for going into the draft.